Town of Wausaukee, Wisconsin

 In comparison, the 2000 Census shows Wausaukee had a population of 1,196 people and a land area of 75.7 square miles [196.1 km²].
 This gives a population density of 15.44 people per square mile [5.96 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Wausaukee.
-You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
-More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).
+NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Wausaukee.
+You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
+More information about the changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...